DavidHidde/scrapingcord/README.md

 service.register_implementation(implementation)
 service.run(BufferedDiscordMessageSender(DISCORD_TOKEN))
 ```
 This implementation uses the `BufferedDiscordMessageSender`, which concatenates all messages for a recipient into a single message.
-The `DirectDiscordMessageSender` can also be used to send all messages individually, but this sender should be avoided due to rate-limiting.
+This can however turn into a problem if the message becomes too long.
+The `DirectDiscordMessageSender` can also be used to send all messages individually.
 Custom senders can be made using the `DiscordMessageSender`.